galactic-forensics/iniabu/docs/intro.rst

   you can import the module in the following ways:

   .. code-block:: python

-    from iniabu import inilog
+    from iniabu import inilog  # "num_log" units from iniabu import inimf  # "mass_fraction" units

-    from iniabu import inimf
+.. note:: If you use "mass_fraction" units, the relative abundances of the isotopes are also given in mass fractions!

 Element and isotope properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~